COMPLETE DISMISSAL

 False Reporting To Law Enforcement

-Ms. A.T. was arrested for false reporting to law enforcement after she was questioned about her business and it’s affiliation with a towing company and its owner.
+Ms. A.T. was arrested for false reporting to law enforcement after she was questioned about her business and its affiliation with a towing company and its owner.
 The police alleged that Ms. A.T.’s mobile home and apartment building parking enforcement company was improperly towing cars and referring business to Ms. A.T.’s husband’s tow company.
 Read More

 SECOND OFFENSE SUPER EXTREME DUI REDUCED TO NO CONTEST FIRST OFFENSE DUI